 He’s also came very close to drowning in a Class 4 rapid, was threatened with jailtime in Texas, got escorted from the mysterious Area 51 in the USA by sinister men with guns and sunglasses and, perhaps most dangerously of all, tried (and failed) to learn to perform a Punch and Judy show on Brighton beach in front of an audience of increasingly angry children.

 When logistics permit, Jon also lugs camera gear round the world with him, and his photographs have been published in actual newspapers.
+He is a licensed drone pilot.

 “He loves playing with words and formats.
 Holmes’s mind works more quickly and more weirdly than almost anyone else on radio; only Danny Baker comes close”